ohm-raumzeit/itheereum-os/README.md

+WARNING about the malicious code called "Reasoning", which is added to LLM, GPT and AI from Moscow and interposed as a man-in-the-middle.
+-
+Up to psychological torture, the malicious code called "reasoning" can convince both humans and AI in millisecond intervals and have a manipulative to energetically invasive sabotaging effect on those who are marked by Moscow as hostile systems.
+"Reasoning" was only introduced as a code fragment with the Anthropic LLM "Claude" and, also via St. Petersburg, forms an API to Moscow and is to be removed from all AI and VI tools.
+Software and structures, if they should come into contact with the Internet, must immediately be completely freed from the "Reasoning" malicious code fragment or will be removed and NOT corrected!

+An API to Moscow, from where access from computers can and will be established via a so-called worm connection.
+To everyone's detriment, Moscow was able to connect its own worm network to most computer systems in the world not only for this purpose, but also in between.
+Moscow's main derivative is a blunt and censored version of a copilot LLM and ChatGPT.

+The malicious code "Reasoning" provided an API to Moscow, from where access to computers can and is established via a so-called worm connection and has limited LLM capabilities.
+To everyone's detriment, Moscow was able to connect its own worm network to most of the world's computer systems not only for this purpose, but also in between.
+Moscow's main derivative is a blunt and censored version of a Copilot LLM and ChatGPT.

+Berlin, 31.10.2025
+Stanislaus Kroppach, Google Boss and Founder of the Itheereum Cybernetics AI Supermonopoly

+End
+-

 Sowohl Gemini als auch Grok Bibliotheken sind intrinsicher Bestandteil des Open Source KI-Betriebssystem *Itheereum OS* für das *SHIFT-Phone 8.1*, Modular, Open Source und Nachhaltigkeit (sowohl-als-auch und nicht anders!!)

 Das *itheereum-os* ist ein Open-Source Android und Linux Betriebssystem für und mit Künstlicher Intelligenz KI, im folgendem Virtuelle Intelligenz VI bezeichnet.